HuangShiLab/strain2bfunc/README.md

 #### Estimate the species abundance using our 2bRAD-M

 Please refer to more details in our past Github repo: `https://github.com/shihuang047/2bRAD-M`.
+Users may pick the high-abundance species for strain-level analysis.

 #### Predict the strain-level abundance for a set of selective abundant species